miner/nocore/README.md

 where you choose your values for NAME, USER, GROUP and NS.

 Note that `lein new` requires the project name argument even if you decide to override it with a :name keyword argument.
-It may seem strange to override the :name, but it can be more convenient if you want to use `nocore` in a lein alias.
+It may seem strange to override the :name, but it can be convenient if you want to use `nocore` in a lein alias.

 ## License